Hot weather can be especially difficult for mums-to-be as their body temperature is naturally higher during pregnancy.

 Some mums-to-be even swear by men’s cotton boxer shorts to keep them cool during the night or to just lounge around the house in.

 It might sound a little bit odd, but keeping your moisturiser in the fridge could really help when considering how to keep cool in hot weather.

 The colder your cream, the nicer your morning or evening moisturising routine will be when it’s muggy.

 5. Ditch the duvet

-Night time, especially in the summer, can be particularly difficult when you’re pregnant.
+Night time, especially in the summer, can be particularly difficult when you’re pregnant and trying to figure out how to keep cool in hot weather.
 If you are overheating, tossing and turning only exacerbates the problem so get rid of additional sheets, blankets or thick duvets.